yangcy1993/new-academic/content/publication/jellyfish/index.md

 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+Supplementary notes can be added here, including [math, and images](https://wowchemy.com/docs/writing-markdown-latex/).